ateeti/MAAE/Homework2.md

 ![image](https://user-images.githubusercontent.com/20382285/197349367-83213b17-3943-4202-87a0-a10731120ac4.png)

 - $\beta_5$ determines the difference in month log(salary) between black and nonblacks.
-In this case, holding other factors fixed, black earns 18.835% less than the nonblacks in salary.
+In this case, black earns 18.835% less than the nonblacks in salary.
+- The absolute value of t statistic is 0.1883499/0.0376666 = 5, and p-value is 0.000, which means that the approximate difference is statistically significant.

 ii.
 Add the variables $exper^2$ and $tenure^2$ to the equation and show that they are jointly insignificant at even 20% level.